Jobs

 Using dependencies

-You can use block depedencies to control the execution flow of the workflow.
+You can use block dependencies to control the execution flow of the workflow.
 See block dependencies to learn more.

 Semaphore toolbox